-One way to find out how sharing has been subverted in our societies is to observe how commercialisation has slowly structured itself into our consciousness.
+One way to find out how sharing has been subverted in our societies is to observe how commercialisation has increasingly structured itself into our consciousness.
 It is easy to say that sharing is the solution to the world’s ills, but this assertion becomes merely another lofty belief unless we also consider how commercialisation is tightening its grip on our evolution by the hour.
-To find the key to solving the problems of humanity, we must also ask ourselves how and why we have allowed the authority of the politician to dominate our social and economic arrangements, our education and our everyday lives.
-Most importantly we also need to examine, through self-reflection and inner awareness, how our complacency and wrong education has led to a collective indifference to the suffering of others.
+To find the key to solving the problems of humanity, we must also ask ourselves why we have allowed the authority of the politician to dominate our social and economic arrangements, our education and our everyday lives.
+Most importantly, we also need to examine, through self-reflection and inner awareness, how our complacency and wrong education has led to a collective indifference to the suffering of others.

 There is no use in trying to grasp or define commercialisation in psychological terms, because we cannot understand the malefic forces that underpin its processes from a dictionary definition.
 The old understanding of commerce as simply buying and selling has almost been lost because, from a certain perspective, market forces have infiltrated our cells like a disease and transmuted into a silent killer called commercialisation.
 It is part of us and living within us.
-Commercialisation is the system we have created in relationship to the earth and to each other, and is inherent in the movement of people and life within society.
-Of course there is nothing wrong with the systematic exchanging of goods and services within or between nations, but just as a knife can be used to cut vegetables or to kill people, so can commerce be used for good or ill.
+Commercialisation is the system we have created in relationship to the earth and to each other, and it is inherent in the movement of people and life within society.
+Of course, there is nothing wrong with the systematic exchanging of goods and services within or between nations.
+But just as a knife can be used to cut vegetables or to kill people, so can commerce be used for good or ill.

-Our enquiry therefore concerns how commercialisation has misled our creativity from fulfilling the simple needs that we all have in common, and skewed our motives toward the mindless pursuit of profit and endless consumption.
+Our enquiry therefore concerns how commercialisation has misled our creativity from fulfilling the simple needs that we all have in common, and skewed our motives towards the mindless pursuit of profit and endless consumption.
 Why do we fail to recognise, and therefore restrict, the destructive power of commercialisation despite all the harm that it is wreaking upon society and the environment?
 A response to this question can also be simply put: it is because we are all searching for happiness.
 And commercialisation is very clever in promising us happiness, a ‘good life’, a more comfortable life and security.
 We are all searching for security.
 But it is a false sense of security that we are being sold—a dangerous fantasy.

-Happiness in the context of a highly commercialised and inequitable society is one of the ugliest social fantasies that we are attached to, because in such a society individual happiness can only exist alongside misery and sorrow.
-Like a sink, it always comes with two taps; the hot and the cold.
-Happiness and misery in a sick society inevitably exist side by side.
-The yearning for an illusive happiness can also be dangerous, however, when in that process we become emotionally trapped and self-absorbed, and our lives become imitative and uncreative.
+Happiness in the context of a highly commercialised and inequitable society is one of the ugliest social fantasies that we are attached to, because in such a society happiness can only exist alongside misery and sorrow.
+Like a sink, it always comes with two taps: the hot and the cold.
+Happiness and misery in a dysfunctional society inevitably exist side by side.
+The yearning for an illusory form of happiness can also be dangerous, however, when in that process we become emotionally trapped and self-absorbed, and our lives become imitative and uncreative.
 Before long, our natural tendency to love and empathise with those less fortunate than ourselves can be overridden by complacency, indifference and fear.
-Which leaves us with an important question: what is the relationship that exists between the search for happiness and fear?
+Which leaves us with an important question: what is the relationship that exists between fear and the search for personal happiness?

 Observe the basic psychological dynamic that is structured into our consciousness by commercialisation: constant measurement and comparison between different people, and the instinctive worshipping of success.
 The desire to ‘make it’, to become a ‘somebody’.
-And the same adulation of success and achievement is ingrained in our children from the youngest age; to make them want to look at themselves in the mirror one day and say: ‘I made it’.
+And the same adulation of success and achievement is ingrained in our children from the youngest age, to make them want to look at themselves in the mirror one day and say: ‘I made it’.
 Even the artist strives to say ‘I achieved’, or desires others to say of him: ‘You know that man?
 He achieved so much’.
 But when we define ourselves in relation to others, when we constantly measure and compare ourselves with others who have what we don’t have, we end up creating a peculiar complex of inferiority that hinders the expression of our spiritual potential and right human relations.
-This dynamic suits commercialisation very well.
+This dynamic suits the forces of commercialisation very well.
 Because in our continued worshipping of success and achievement, we thereby sustain the corrosive influence of profit and materiality in every area of our lives—in our schools, in our workplaces, in our homes, even in our dreams.

-Imagine if a famous celebrity or a billionaire is brought into the room now, and how our attitude towards that person would be very different from normal.
+Imagine if a famous celebrity or a billionaire were brought into the room now, and how your attitude towards that person would be very different from normal.
 Because we are like that too, we are also conditioned to think: ‘Become successful, then you are a somebody’.
 We are all impelled through social conditioning to inwardly bow to the authority of a ‘somebody’, which is essentially how commercialisation creates machines out of people.
 Its first job is to make us believe that success is the way, but to achieve success we are told that we have to work very hard, that we have to achieve.
 Then we learn that to achieve we have to compete with everyone else, that we have to become a ‘winner’.
-It is not long before we have lost our inborn empathy and creativity, before we begin to follow ideologies and beliefs, before we conform and become complacent.
+It is not long before we have lost our inborn freedom and creativity, before we begin to follow ideologies and beliefs, before we conform and become complacent.

-Furthermore, it is curious to observe the obscure emotional effect that commercialisation has on the person who looks at this unfortunate planet and says: ‘I want to help, but I feel so helpless’.
-Of course there is always something we can do to help alleviate the suffering of the world, but it is largely the forces of commercialisation that lead us to feel overwhelmed, separated and helpless as individuals.
-The unchaining of market forces in every department of human life is gradually taking away our compassion, taking away our goodwill, taking away our awareness, taking away our common sense.
-These same forces have bullied the principle of sharing with all their might over several decades, growing in such an elusive and refined way that to be complacent is now the norm.
+Furthermore, it is curious to notice the obscure emotional effect that commercialisation has on the person who looks at this unfortunate planet and says: ‘I want to help, but I feel so helpless’.
+No doubt there is always something we can do to help alleviate the suffering of the world, but it is largely the forces of commercialisation that lead us to feel overwhelmed, separated and helpless as individuals.
+The unchaining of market forces in every department of human life is gradually taking away our goodwill, taking away our compassion, taking away our awareness and our common sense.
+These same forces have bullied the principle of sharing with all their might over recent decades, growing in such an elusive and refined way that to be complacent is now the norm.

 Not that we can excuse our complacency and indifference.
 Our complacency should be taken to court where we should all be judged for committing crimes against humanity.
 We should form a planetary queue outside the International Criminal Court in The Hague, because we are all complicit.
-Through our collective complacency and indifference we have remained silent while the earth was being pillaged and destroyed, and we have looked the other way while our brothers and sisters are dying in poverty.
+Through our collective complacency and indifference, we have remained silent while the earth was being pillaged and destroyed, and we have looked the other way while our brothers and sisters are dying in poverty.
 In the final analysis, the people who desecrated the earth and those who did nothing to stop them are one and the same, because one cannot exist without the other.
 We could even say that the one who looks the other way is even more culpable, because the one who is hoarding the world’s resources and destroying the earth is entirely dependent on the complacency of others—he could not do it otherwise.

-The hidden reality is that for several decades another Auschwitz is slowly being built, but this time in a different form by driving humanity to fully capitulate to the forces of commercialisation.
-Global warfare today is not only being waged in the form of tanks and guns, but through the destruction that is concealed in the creed of market forces that has gradually overshadowed almost every region of the world.
+The hidden reality is that for several decades another Auschwitz is slowly being built, although this time in a different form by driving humanity to fully capitulate to the forces of commercialisation.
+Global warfare today is not only being waged in the form of tanks and guns, but also through the destruction that is concealed in the creed of market forces that has gradually overshadowed every nation of the world.
 Who can deny that thousands of deaths from needless poverty-related causes is not already the equivalent of an Auschwitz that occurs every single day?
-As the economic situation deteriorates further in different countries, as the world’s stock markets continue to roar and then collapse, the forces of commercialisation are becoming ever more triumphant in bringing about international conflict, social chaos and life-threatening extremes of inequality.
+As the economic situation deteriorates further in different countries, as the world’s stock markets continue to roar and then collapse, the forces of commercialisation are becoming ever more triumphant in bringing about conflict, chaos and life-threatening extremes of inequality.
 The minority rich are becoming ever richer, and the majority poor are becoming even poorer, until a worldwide Auschwitz could increasingly take the form of massive deaths due to poverty and hunger.
 A great, silent war is being fought on every plane of our existence which the men and women of goodwill throughout the world are only just beginning to sense, even if unconsciously.
-How we respond to this emergency on planet earth will determine the future prospects for the human race.
+How we respond to this emergency on Planet Earth will determine the future prospects for the human race.
 The reader is urged to think very carefully for themselves over what has just been said.

 The following points summarise only some of the veiled, pervasive and extremely dangerous effects on humanity of rampant commercialisation that: